maforn/BackgammonSocialSiteSWE/server/README.md

 This repository contains the backend server for the Backgammon application, built using **FastAPI**, a modern, fast (high-performance) web framework for building APIs with Python.

+A **swagger interface** is automatically provided by FastAPI, and can be accessed at `serveraddressexample.com/docs`, so for example at [localhost:8000/docs](http://localhost:8000/docs)

 ---

 ## Table of Contents